 Vaginal discharge during pregnancy can be normal.
 It should be thin, white, milky, and mild smelling.
 If the discharge is green or yellowish, has a strong smell, or is accompanied by redness or itching, you should contact your doctor.
 This is likely a sign of a vaginal infection.

 11. Mood swings

 Pregnancy can cause a lot of emotions.
 Not only can the idea of a new baby cause emotional stress, but the changes in your hormones can also affect your emotions.
 It’s normal to feel a variety of emotions, such as elation, sadness, anxiety, fear, and exhaustion.
-If these feelings are extreme, or last more than a few days, please consult your doctor right away.
+If these feelings are extreme, or last more than a few days, consult your doctor right away.

-Warning signs of a miscarriage
+Warning signs of miscarriage

 The most common sign of a miscarriage is vaginal bleeding.
 The bleeding tends to be heavier than spotting, and it may contain clots.
 You may also have abdominal or pelvic cramps and back pain.
 Call your doctor if you experience any bleeding during pregnancy.